Isabela, Basilan: Demographics

 According to the 2020 census, Isabela City has a population of 130,379 people.

 Isabela is home to a diverse community of inhabitants: Chavacanos, Tausugs, and Yakans have sizeable presence in the city.
-Also residing in the city are the Sama, the migrant Maranaos, Ilocanos, Hiligaynons, Cebuanos, and to a much lesser extent, the Han Chinese.
+Also residing in the city are the Sama, the migrant Maranaos, Ilocanos, Hiligaynons, Cebuanos, and to a much lesser extent, the Han Chinese and South Asians.

 The once sizeable expatriate population of Swiss, Swedes, Germans, Spanish, British and Americans dwindled towards the end of the 1960s when the Moro rebellion started razing the plantations, and in so doing demoting Basilan from its erstwhile 1st class city status in the early to mid-1960s to a 5th class province by the late 1970s.

-Numerous tongues are spoken in the city.
-Chavacano is primarily the native tongue of most of the Christian inhabitants and serves as the city's lingua franca.
+Numerous languages are spoken in the city.
+Chavacano is primarily the native language of most of the Christian inhabitants and serves as the city's lingua franca.
 Also spoken are Tausug, Cebuano, and Yakan.
 Smaller minority languages include Sama, Maranao, Ilocano and Hiligaynon.
 Tagalog and English are also widely used throughout the city by all groups of peoples and as the languages of business, education, and administration.

 Religion

-According to the statistics from the Philippine Statistics Authority (PSA) on 2020, 86,672 or 66.60% of the people of Isabela are adherent of Islam and mainly belong to Sunnites.
+According to the statistics from the Philippine Statistics Authority (PSA) on 2020, 86,672 or 66.60% of the people of Isabela are adherent of Islam and mainly belong to the Sunni branch.
 Adherents of Islam are mainly of the Tausug and Yakan people.
 Christianity (mostly Roman Catholicism which makes up 41,855 or 22.16%) has a large adherence to in the city and is followed by most of the Chavacano and Bisayans of the city.
 The remaining proportion of the population are adherent of other belief such as folk religion and other sects.